 - Worcestershire sauce

-The soy sauce and Worcestershire will give you the depth and saltiness of the packaged gravy mix.
+- The soy sauce and Worcestershire will give you the depth and saltiness of the packaged gravy mix.

-- Instead of a chuck roast which is traditional, I used boneless beef short ribs here.
-I love them more than a chuck roast because all the connective tissue is more evenly distributed throughout boneless short ribs.
-That connective tissue is going to melt away and produce a beautiful fall-apart result.
-No butter needed but beautiful, buttery short ribs!
+- The Beef: Instead of a chuck roast (which is traditionally used), I used boneless beef short ribs here.
+I love them more than a chuck roast because all the connective tissue is more evenly distributed throughout boneless beef short ribs.
+That connective tissue will melt away and produce a beautiful fall-apart result.
+No butter needed, but beautiful, buttery beef short ribs!
+Boneless beef short ribs are cut from the chuck and are rib meat separated from the bone.
+A butcher can cut them for you.
+I usually get them at Costco.

 There are three ways to thicken sauces in a slow cooker: